angryziber/synology-cast-photos/README.md

 possible to cast raw photos directly, without converting them to jpeg first.
 This is optional if your photos are already in jpeg format.

 Videos are streamed directly without transcoding, so your Chromecast must support their format.
-H264 works the best.
+H264 works the best across devices.
+Newer TVs and Chromecast Ultra do support VP9 and HEVC/H265 as well.

 There is also an [Android sender app](https://github.com/angryziber/synology-cast-photos-android) for controlling the casted photos instead of *html sender*.